Bakeshop Chocolate Chunk Cookies

 And then I had a crazy idea, a cookie revelation if you will: we refrigerate the dough for roll out cookies, why not do the same with the dough for the humble chocolate chip cookie?

 It makes sense—refrigerating sugar cookie dough, for instance, makes it easier to roll out, and keeps the cookies from spreading too much while they bake.
-Furthermore, refrigeration allows roll out cookies to maintain their shape with a high percentage of butter/fat to flour.
+Refrigeration also allows roll out cookies to maintain their shape with a high percentage of butter/fat to flour.
 Who wouldn’t prefer a chocolate chip cookie that held its shape, but got more of its flavor from butter than flour?

 So I gave it a shot!
 I created a buttery chocolate chunk cookie dough, and let it refrigerate for at least an hour before baking.
 I also discovered that the longer I refrigerated the dough, the more buttery the flavor got.
 I am sure there is some scientific explanation for why the chemical reaction or whatnot of the butter with the other dough ingredients would deepen with refrigeration, but I will just tell you in plain cookie language that if you like rich, buttery chocolate chunk cookies, you should make this recipe, and don’t skip the part about refrigerating the dough!